gogo-boot/e-board/docs/developer-guide/boot-process.md

     - Initialize Display
     - Initialize Font
     - Initialize Battery Monitoring
-    - Check Battery Level, if it is too low, show Battery Low Screen
+    - Check Battery Level, if it is too low, show Battery Low Screen, jump to OnShutDown
     - Load configuration from NVS
 1. OnStart: Before Operational Phase which doesn't have Internet access
     - Start configuration Phase 1 if needed : Wifi Manager Configuration
     - Start Wifi connection.
-If gets failed, show Wifi Error Screen
+If it gets failed, show Wifi Error Screen, jump to OnStop
     - Set up Time if it needed
     - Setup by pressing buttons changes display mode while running - To make
     - Set temporary display mode if needed - To Move
 1. OnRunning: Operational Phase which has Internet access
-    - Start configuration Phase 2 if needed : Application Configuration
+    - Start configuration Phase 2 if needed : Application Configuration, jump to loop
     - OTA Update Check by checking scheduled time with RTC clock time
     - Fetch Data from APIs and Update Display
 1. OnStop: Prepare to Deep Sleep Phase